Anna Beach Pratt: Life

 Elmira College in stereoscopic view, c.
 1874-1890.

 Anna Beach Pratt was born on June 5, 1867 in Elmira, New York.
 Her parents were Catherine Pratt (née Beach) and Timothy S. Pratt, a merchant.
 Though raised as a Presbyterian, Pratt converted to Quakerism and joined the Society of Friends later in life.
 Pratt graduated with a bachelor's degree from Elmira College in 1886.
 The next year, following a two-year post as a schoolteacher, she began working at Elmira College as a history professor.
 In 1887, at the age of 21, Pratt was elected to the board of trustees at Elmira College.
 The appointment of a young woman to the position was uncommon at that time.
 In 1899, Pratt was also working as a schoolteacher at the Saint Ursula School for Girls in Elmira.
 She continued teaching at Elmira College until at least 1900.

 Sometime between 1900 and 1906, Pratt left full-time teaching to build an informal organization for poor, working women in Elmira.
 Dubbed "The Alpha Club", this group initially held their meetings at Pratt's home before expanding into their own clubhouse.
 Following the success of the Alpha Club, Pratt was selected as the city's overseer of the poor in 1906.
-Because the New York State Legislature would not allow women to serve in the position, Pratt's father Timothy S. Pratt was nominally elected to the position with the understanding that Anna Pratt would complete the work.
+Because the New York State Legislature would not allow women to serve in the position, Pratt's father Timothy S. Pratt was nominally elected to the position with the understanding that Anna would complete the work.
 Pratt formally studied social work in 1906 through a summer course at the New York School of Philanthropy in New York City.